Fast, Versatile Energy Storage

 Martin Wright, Chairman, has a background in entrepreneurial company development (eg. MCT) Venture Capital, oil and gas and, earlier, as a Seaman Officer in the Royal Navy.
 Today he is Chairman of both the UK Renewable Energy Association (the main UK trade association for renewable energy) and of Mojo Maritime Ltd, a leading marine installation and operations company focused on marine Renewable Energy.

-Peter Fraenkel, Technical Director, is a chartered mechanical engineer with a background in international energy consultancy and technology development R&D, and he is also a visiting professor at the University of Edinburgh.
+Peter Fraenkel, Technical Director and inventor, is a chartered mechanical engineer with a background in international energy consultancy and technology development R&D, and he is also a visiting professor at the University of Edinburgh.
 He was the inventor and Technical Director of Marine Current Turbines, which deployed the world's most successful tidal turbine in Northern Ireland.
 In 2013 Peter received an MBE for services to Marine Energy.

 Miles Franklin, Lead Engineer, is a chartered mechanical engineer with 5 years experience in new technology innovation from a number of fields, including novel borehole drilling machines in West Africa and new product development at Dyson.
 Miles leads the engineering team in Edinburgh, which also works with the Edinburgh University Institute for Energy Systems and various external contractors.